mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s4_mk3.rst

 Mixxx 2.4
 ^^^^^^^^^

-Making these changes is still a little awkward and we will be making controller preferences easier to change in the future.
+Making these changes is still a little awkward, this will be much easier to do starting in Mixxx 2.5.
 For now you’ll have to make a small change to the mapping script file.
 Don’t worry, the actual edit only involves replacing a single word in a text file.

 1. Open Mixxx Preferences and select the Kontrol S4 in the side list.